 - Increased Cost of Construction.
 This type of insurance covers building code upgrades or the increased cost of construction.
 As such, if local ordinances require a damaged building to have certain upgrades once reconstructed, this policy should provide the HOA with coverage.

 When homeowners become disgruntled and pursue legal action against the HOA, nothing is stopping them from naming individual board members in their lawsuit.
-Should that happen, Directors and Officers (D&O) insurance provides coverage for both the association and its board members.
+Should that happen, the Directors and Officers (D&O) insurance provides coverage for both the association and its board members.
 In some cases, D&O insurance, also known as HOA board insurance, can even cover HOA committee members or personnel.

 There are other types of insurance coverages that your HOA should look into.
 This includes Workers Compensation, Third Party Bodily Injury Coverage, Third Party Property Damage Coverage, Flood, Employment Practices Liability (if you have employees), and Coverage for Personal Injury.